 Although recent statistics show that the homeless population is decreasing, there should still be a cause for concern that this will change.
-There has been a decrease in affordable housing units compounded with a rise in rent costs between 2017 and 2018, furthering unaffordability for the many with low income.
+There has been a decrease in affordable housing units and a r furthering unaffordability for the many with low income.

 Will it be like living in a box?

-- No. Our units will be fully converted into attractive, functional housing that we think people will be proud to call home.
+- No. Our units will be attractive, functional housing that people will be proud to call home.

 Isn’t it important to increase homeownership in our neighborhoods?